lucapette/website/content/writing/my-programming-principles.md

 the habit is formed.
 The reward system is simple and effective, it allows people to make small improvements _all the time_ and just feel good about it.

-Being a gardner is easier if you're _already_ making very small changes _and_ you're _already_ testing in production.
-The joy of improving your codebase is often limited by the cost of bringing these tiny little changes to production.
-The higher the cost of a deployment the less likely you'll be a good gardener.
+Being a gardner is easier if you're already making _small changes_ and you're already _testing in production_.
+The joy of improving a codebase is often limited by the cost of bringing these tiny changes to production.
+The higher the cost of a deployment the less likely I can be a good gardener.
+It's all connected.

 ### Read features end to end